aciattei/aciattei/README.md

 <h1>👋 Hi there!</h1>
 <p>My name is Ariane.
-I'm bachelor in Business Management and I'm currently pursuing a Master Degree in Innovation and Technological Entreperneurship at Universidade do Porto.
-I'm also a software developer.</p>
+I'm bachelor in Business Management and I'm currently studying for a Master's Degree in Innovation and Technological Entreperneurship at Universidade do Porto.
+I'm also passionate about technology and a software developer.</p>

 <p>Here you will find some projects I developed during my studies.</p>
 <br>